giantmade/giant-news/README.md

 - `AUTHOR_ADMIN_LIST_DISPLAY`  is the field list for the admin index.
 This must be a list
 - `AUTHOR_ADMIN_FIELDSETS` allows the user to define the admin fieldset.
 This must be a list of two-tuples
 - `AUTHOR_ADMIN_READONLY_FIELDS` allows the user to configure readonly fields in the admin.
 This must be a list

+- `RELATED_ARTICLES_LIMIT` allows the user to set how many articles are pulled through in the related articles plugin, the default is 3.
+Must be an int

 ## URLs